Skip to content

 They decided to use an illustration rather than a photograph for their flyer.
 They’ve done a great job with this and kept the flyer very clean.

-This gave them more space to use text to explain exactly what they do in bullet points.
+This choice allowed for more space to be used for text explaining exactly what they do using bullet points.

-If they used photographs as well as this amount of text on one side of the flyer the result would likely be cluttered and difficult to read.
+If they used photographs as well as this amount of text on one side of the flyer, the result would likely be more cluttered and difficult to read.

-Thanks to the great illustration they chose they’ve managed to keep things clear while delivering a lot of information to their potential customers.
+Thanks to the great illustration Maison Plan chose, they’ve managed to keep their leaflets clear while delivering a lot of information to their potential customers.

 Hazelhurst Solicitors